felixfbecker/langserver/README.md

-# Sourcegraph Language Server
+# LSP Language Server

-This project specifies how Sourcegraph (the application running at [sourcegraph.com](https://sourcegraph.com/)) communicates with a *language server*.
 A language server is responsible for statically analyzing source code, usually for a single language, and providing answers to the following questions:

 * given a location (a character offset in a file), what is the "hover tooltip" (summarizing the entity at that location)?
 * given a location, what is the corresponding "jump-to-def" location (where the entity is declared)?